The buying process in Spain

 As a buyer, you will need to pay a purchase tax called IPT, or Transfer tax.
 This is paid to the Spanish Tax Office (Agencia Tributaria) subsequent to completion and amounts to 10% of the property´s purchase price.
 Other regions in Spain vary from 5% to 10% of the purchase price.

 There can be some complication and misunderstanding regarding the roles played by a Notary and your advisor.
 Whilst an advisor can be appointed to represent your interests, a Notary is a registered legal representative of the Spanish government and operates independently of your interests.

 The Notary oversees the completion transaction between you and the seller, ensures that the balance of the purchase price and taxes are paid in full, and manages the signing of the deeds (the escritura).
 Notary fees vary depending on the purchase price of the property, but typically cost from €600 to €1,000.

 Once the contract has been concluded the Notary registers your property with the Spanish Land Registry (Registro Catastral) in the new owners name(s).
 There is a fee payable for registration which is generally half the cost of the fee charged by the Notary.

 Once the sale is completed

 A reputable estate agent will have an advisor or consultant that works on your behalf to ensure that the utility contracts for water and electricity supply (and gas and telecommunications if applicable), are transferred correctly in to your name as the new property owner.
-At Inmo Investments we will help you will all neccesary arrangements for setiting up the supply contracts and the direct debit through your spanish bank account.
+At Inmo Investments we will help you with all necessary arrangements for setting up the supply contracts and the direct debits through your Spanish bank account.

-As a rule of thumb, allow an additional 12-15% over the agreed purchase price to cover additional expenses associated with the purchase of a property in Spain.
+As a rule of thumb, allow an additional 12-15% above the agreed purchase price to cover additional expenses associated with the purchase of a property in Spain.